lucylai96/spring2022/syllabus.md

 Sections will be held by the course TFs on different days of the week.
 Section will be a mix of content review, group discussion, and going over problem sets.
 At the beginning of the semester, every student will be assigned a section (by rank-order preference) and section attendance is mandatory and part of your final grade.
 You must attend your own section to recieve credit.
 If you need to miss section for whatever reason, please email your section TF so that you can get caught up on the material for that week.

 ## Office Hours  ⏰
 Part of section every week will be dedicated to answering questions and clarifying course content.
-Extra office hours will be held by Prof. Murthy and the Head TF, Lucy.
+In addition to that, office hours will be held by Prof. Murthy and the Head TF, Lucy.
+Prof. Murthy will hold his office hours on Tuesday, 2-3:30PM, and Lucy will hold hers on Friday, 4:15-5:15PM.

 ## Class Notes 🗒️
 Class notes and material will be released and linked on the course website.